ozywuli/web-developer-reference/docs/questions/what-is-the-event-loop.md

 ## What is event loop?
 What is the difference between call stack and task queue?

+Call stack is what's processed during the event loop.
+When the stack is empty, JS will fill the stack with items, if any, from the queue.
+The queue is usually filled with callback functions and async operations.

 - The concurrency model is the event loop
 - it creates two queues: one for asynchronous functions, and the other for temporal functions.
 - function calls form a **stack** of frames
+    - LIFO - last in, first out (last is the top of the stack)
     - function calls are by stacking from the bottom
     - functions in the stack are executed from top to bottom and removed along the way
 - Objects are allocated in a **heap**, which is mostly unstructured region of memory